honeycombio/workshop-advanced-instrumentation/05-_start-propagation/README.md

 # Propagation - "Starting Point"

-To demonstrate propagation another service is added.
-This new service, called `name` contains a list of names by year.
-When called it will make a request to the `year` service to determine a year, and return a random name for the given year.
+To demonstrate propagation, a new service is added to the stack.
+This new service, called `name`, contains a list of names by year.
+When called it will make a request to the `year` service to get a year, and return a random name from the list of names for the given year.

 This new service is written only in Go, but can depend on the year service from either Java or Go.